jaeyk/academic-kickstart/content/home/collaboration.md

 +++

-I believe in the power of collaboration.
+I believe that collaboration makes me a better researcher and research more fun.

 I have co-founded three interdisciplinary working groups and co-organized the [Summer Institute in Computational Social Science in the San Francisco Bay Area](https://sicss.io/2020/bay_area/), hosted by UC Berkeley and Stanford, all while in graduate school.